sanjeevgadre/Kaggle-Titanic/README.md

 ##  Introduction
 The Titanic disaster is part of the popular culture, spawning any number of books, movies and music; it also presents an excellent case study for applying machine learning algorithm to derive insights, both causal and inferential.

-In this project, I have focussed on applying multiple machine learning algorithm to the data-set with a goal of reviewing their relative efficacy in predicting the survivors of the Titanic disaster.
+In this project, I have focussed on applying multiple machine learning algorithm to the given data-set with a goal of reviewing their relative efficacy in predicting the survivors of the Titanic disaster.
 I have applied 6 different algorithms - 3 parametric and 3 tree-based.
 The algorithms applied are:
 1. Un-penalised Logistic Regression with hand-crafted feature engineering
 2. SVM with different kernels - linear, radial and polynomial
 3. Neural Network with different architectures - number of hidden layers, number of neurons in each layer